PipedreamHQ/pipedream/COMPONENT-API.md

 ### `deploy`

-The `deploy()` hook is automatically invoked by Pipedream when a component is deployed or updated.
+The `deploy()` hook is automatically invoked by Pipedream when a component is deployed.
 A common use case for the deploy hook is to create webhook subscriptions when the component is created, but you can run any valid code.
 To learn more about defining a custom `deploy()` hook, refer to the [API documentation](#hooks-1).

 ### `activate`